mcsee/Software-Design-Articles/Articles/Theory/How to Decouple a Legacy System/readme.md

 An important design rule is:

-> Do not subclass concrete classes.
+> Don't subclass concrete classes.

 If the language allows this, we explicitly declare it: